 And with that he saunters away.

-"There's something wrong with Spike," I say when Buffy and Dawn climb into
+"There's something wrong with Spike," I say when Buffy and Dawn climb into the Chrysler.

 "What do you mean, 'wrong?'"
 Buffy asks with a frown.

 "Funny?
 How?
 I thought you said he's getting better, settling down."

 "He is.
 Was.
 I don't know.
 I just think there must be something we can do.
 All this talking with invisible people.
 I mean, maybe it's not the basement that made him crazy."